Cannabis Social Club: 2000s and the European model

 During the 1990s and early 2000s, an important number of "cannabis users associations" appeared in Spain, mostly the Basque country and Catalonia regions.
-Many of these Spanish groups were members of the pan-European non-government organization ENCOD which coined the expression Cannabis Social Club in 2005, as a way to better describe the conceptual economic and organizational model of these groups.
+Many of these Spanish groups were members of the pan-European non-government organization ENCOD which coined the expression Cannabis Social Club in 2005, as a way to better describe the conceptual economic and organizational model of these groups, associating it with the ethos of non-profit cooperatives.
 The term was also thought as a way to enable the normalization of this model for the legal production and distribution of cannabis for adults.

-Cannabis Social Clubs are non-commercial organizations which organize the professional, collective cultivation of very limited amounts of cannabis, just enough to cover the personal needs of their club members.
+Cannabis Social Clubs as developed in Spain are non-commercial organizations which organize the professional, collective cultivation of very limited amounts of cannabis, just enough to cover the personal needs of their club members.

 Cultivation, transport, distribution and consumption are subject to security and quality checks, and are done without publicity or advertisement of any kind.
 The members finance the system by subscriptions, according to their needs.
 Each member gets a value card with units, according to their credit, with a maximum limit per month and per year.
 The members are prohibited from reselling any cannabis obtained from the club, and are required to ensure that it is not consumed by minors.
 In their European Cannabis Social Club Guidelines, ENCOD explains:CSCs are characterised by transparency, democracy and non-profitability.
 They function as an association, with complete openness about financial arrangements to their members, so the members can see how the costs are calculated and the money is spent.
 CSC's organise a general assembly at least once a year, where annual reports are discussed and approved.
 These reports include a full balance of income and expenses in the past fiscal year, according to the rules established for this purpose.

 A CSC is not a business in which there are economic benefits that are used for personal profit.
 The benefits are not shared between the partners, and therefore, it could be less attractive to criminal structures.
 Unlike cannabis distributors who operate on the illegal market, CSC's are willing to enter into dialogue with authorities to provide insight into their working methods, in the framework of the elaboration of regulation of cannabis.In contrast to the Cannabis Buyers Club, a CSC are not limited to medical-only use.
 In the United States, Cannabis Social Clubs often do not allow the dispensation of cannabis products onsite, but only allow consumption.
 They are sometimes referred to as Cannabis Consumption Clubs.